Chico River in Mountain Province. Photo taken by The Boho Travels.

 2. The Philippines is home to world-renowned natural wonders.

-Home to world-famous natural wonders, you can see the Tubbataha Reefs in Palawan, Cordillera Rice Terraces in Ifugao, Puerto Princesa Subterranean River in Palawan, and Chocolate Hills in Bohol.
+Visit UNESCO World Heritage Sites – Tubbataha Reefs in Palawan, Cordillera Rice Terraces in Ifugao, and Puerto Princesa Subterranean River – and see the curious Chocolate Hills in Bohol.

-The Boho Travels, a blogger, visiting Chocolate Hills, Bohol, Philippines
+The Boho Travels, a blogger, visiting Chocolate Hills, Bohol, Philippines.
+One of the reasons why the answer is YES to the question, "is the Philippines worth visiting?"

 The Boho Travels in Chocolate Hills, Bohol, Philippines